Mapping Patterns for Virtual Knowledge Graphs: Mapping Patterns

-Such pattern considers a table $T_E$ that has, besides its primary key $\sK_E$, also attributes $\sK_F$ which functionally determine attributes $\sA_F$.
-Observe that the latter condition is not possible if the DB schema is in normal form.
-When this pattern is applied, the key $\sK_F$ and the attributes $\sA_F$ that go along with it, can be projected out from $T_F$, resulting in a view $V_F$ to which further patterns can be applied, including \pat{DR1Nm} itself on additional attributes.
-Two additional views $V_E$ and $V_R$ are created, representing the tables corresponding to the entities $E$ and $R$, respectively. \\ \textsl{Example}: A single students table containing information about students and attended courses, e.g., the course identifier and the course name.
-The course identifier, which is not a key for students, uniquely determines course names.
-The ontology defines both a \ex{Student} and a \ex{Course} class.
-The course identifier is used to build instances of \ex{Course}, and course name is mapped to a data property that has as domain the \ex{Course} class. \\ \textsl{References}: We are not aware of works formalizing, or identifying, this pattern.
+\mypar{Data Entity with Merged 1-N Relationship and Entity (\pat{DR1Nm})} This pattern describes the situation where both the relationship and the participating entity have been merged into a table.
+It considers a table $T_E$ that has, besides its primary key $\sK_E$, also attributes $\sK_F$ which functionally determine attributes $\sA_F$.
+Observe that the latter condition is not possible if the DB schema is in 3rd\footnote{A straightforward variant of this pattern, violating the 2nd normal form, could be added to our list.} normal form~\cite{Codd71}.
+When this pattern is applied, the key $\sK_F$ and the attributes $\sA_F$ that go along with it, can be projected out from $T_F$, resulting in a view $V_F$ to which further patterns can be applied, for instance \pat{SE}.
+An additional view $V_E$ is also created, representing the entity $E$. \\ \textsl{Example}: A table \ex{restaurant} containing information about restaurants, their unique supplier (identified by a code), and the address of the supplier.
+The supplier identifier, which is not a key for \ex{restaurant}, uniquely determines the address of the supplier.
+Table \ex{restaurant} will be vertically partitioned into two views, \ex{restaurant} and \ex{suppliers}, that will later be linked to their respective ontology classes \ex{Restaurant} and a \ex{Supplier} through the applications of \pat{SE} on the fresh views.
+An object property is created connecting restaurants to their suppliers.